JustErikSK/BatMembranes-plugin/README.md

 2. Drop the file in your server's plugins folder and start your server, plugin will automatically load.

 ## Bats have 25% chance to drop 1 membrane and 15% chance to drop 2 membranes.

+This plugin will work on versions 1.21 - 1.21.6